 If you’ve abstained from a wine tour up until this point in your holiday, it is in Orvieto that you should divulge and allow yourself the luxury of sampling some of the marvellous white wines that come out of the region.
 Dry, but also slightly sweet, find yourself sipping away at the Decugnano dei Barbi or stopping off for lunch at the Bartolomei L’oio Orvieto.

 Unfortunately, day seven marks the end of your holiday, and a chance to enjoy one of the areas that you have already explored once more.
 Or, if you’re feeling adventurous, why don’t you take the time to experience another of Umbria’s quaint towns or cities?

-If you’ve enjoyed this seven day itinerary and it has sparked your curiosity in visiting Umbria, why not take a look at our selection of holiday villas in Umbria to view our range of accommodation?
-Or, why not take a look at the rest of the itineraries in our seven day series here.
+If you’ve enjoyed this seven-day itinerary and it has sparked your curiosity in visiting Umbria, why not take a look at our selection of Umbria villas to view our range of accommodation?
+Or, why not take a look at the rest of the itineraries in our seven-day series here.